cedar-policy/cedar-docs/docs/collections/_policies/syntax-operators.md

 **Usage:** `<datetime>.offset(<duration>)`

 Function that returns a new `datetime` value offset by the given `duration`.
-This function evaluates (and validates) to an error the first operand does not have `datetime` type or the second operand does not have `duration` type.
+This function evaluates (and validates) to an error if the first operand does not have `datetime` type or the second operand does not have `duration` type.
 The function evaluates to an error if the computation would exceed the representable range for the `datetime` type.

 #### Examples: